Pre-Law (BA/BS w/concentration)

 Specialized courses such as ENG 440: Studies in Rhetoric and PLS 250: Introduction to the Legal Profession make the Pre-Law concentration unique and very focused on student success in a future legal career.
 Lourdes graduates have successfully taken the Law School Admission Test (LSAT) and gained admission into an American Bar Association accredited law school.

-To practice law in any state, individuals must be admitted to the bar.
+To practice law in any state, a person must be admitted to the state’s bar under rules established by the jurisdiction’s highest court.
+The requirements vary by state and jurisdiction.

 Lourdes University and The University of Toledo College of Law